 At the CAC, the original stamped security document is required to be filed with a Form CAC 9 (Particulars of Charge).
 Once the filing fee has been assessed and paid, the CAC will issue a certificate of registra tion of a charge setting out the secured sum, the date of creation of the charge and the person in whose favour the charge is created.

 The registration of an international interest at the International Registry is completed on their dedicated website.
 Prior to the registra tion, the mortgagor and mortgagee must be registered as transacting user entities.
 The International Registry website provides a step-by-step guide on how an international interest can be registered.

 18 How is registration of a security interest certified?

-With respect to registrations at the NCAA, the NCAA will issue a letter stating that the interest has been noted in the Nigerian Civil Aircraft Register and the date on which same was entered.
+With respect to registrations at the NCAA, the NCAA will issue a letter stating that the interest has been noted in the Nigerian Civil Aircraft Register and the date on which it was entered.
 The issued letter does not state the rank or priority of the security interest registered.
-Subsequently, a search may be conducted on the Nigerian Civil Aircraft Register following which the NCAA will issue a Report of Search setting out the details of the asset, its registered owner and all interest holders in respect of the asset.
+Subsequently, a search may be conducted on the Nigerian Civil Aircraft Register following which the NCAA will issue a report of search setting out the details of the asset, its registered owner and all interest holders in respect of the asset.

 All the foregoing can be accessed upon completion of the registra tion process at each registry.

 19 What is the effect of registration as to third parties?